Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

     wrappers do the job as soon as the `cray-mpich` module is loaded.
 -   LibSci and FFTW are linked automatically if the corresponding modules are loaded.
-So no need to look, e.g., for the BLAS or LAPACK libraries: They will be offered to the linker if the `cray--libsci` module is loaded (and it is an example of where the wrappers try to take the right version based not only on compiler, but also on whether MPI is loaded or not and the OpenMP compiler flag).
+So no need to look, e.g., for the BLAS or LAPACK libraries: They will be offered to the linker if the `cray-libsci` module is loaded (and it is an example of where the wrappers try to take the right version based not only on compiler, but also on whether MPI is loaded or not and the OpenMP compiler flag).
 -   netCDF and HDF5